 Based in the City of Bristol, one of the UK's most desirable places to live, you will find one of the most cosmopolitan and culturally diverse areas of the UK.

-Bristol has wonderful stores, museum and Art Galleries. amongst its' amenities and attractions are Michelin starred restaurants to a wide variety of wonderful ethnic restaurants or pop up stores; the beautiful countryside of the Cotswolds and Mendips on your doorstep ; the River Severn and the Avon and Kennett Canal to name a few.
+Bristol has wonderful stores, museum and Art Galleries.
+Amongst its' amenities and attractions are Michelin starred restaurants, pop up stores and a vibrant live music scene.
+The beautiful countryside of the Cotswolds and Mendips on your doorstep as well as the River Severn and the Avon and Kennett Canal.

 Working alongside Criminal Justice Mental Health Practitioners, the post holder will be based within the Bristol Advice and Support in Custody and Courts Team (ASCC) .
 The role will cover predominantly Bristol Courts and Police stations (at Keynsham and Patchway), working with individuals (to include adults, young people and children) with mental health problems and other vulnerabilities that have come into contact with the Criminal Justice System.